Anya Nicoll of Freedom earns Girl Scouting’s highest honor for work to change law

 ● ● ●

 Gold Award Girl Scouts don’t just change the world for the better, they change it for good.
 The Gold Award is earned by girls in grades 9–12 who demonstrate extraordinary leadership in developing sustainable solutions to local, national, and global challenges.
 Since 1916, Girl Scouts have answered the call to drive lasting, impactful change.
 They earn college scholarships, demonstrate high educational and career outcomes, and are active in their communities.

-Genevieve Wiechert has answered the call to drive lasting, impactful change, and their Gold Award is a testament to their remarkable dedication to improving their community and the world.
-The Gold Award is the mark of the truly remarkable.
+Anya Nicoll has answered the call to drive lasting, impactful change, and her Gold Award is a testament to her remarkable dedication to improving her community and the world.

 About the Girl Scout Gold Award

 - Gold Award Girl Scouts on average spend one to two years on their project.

 - A Gold Award project must be sustainable after the girl’s involvement ends.

 - The average age of Gold Award Girl Scouts is 17.

 - Since 1916, more than 1 million girls have earned the Gold Award or its equivalent.

 - Gold Award Girl Scouts are entitled to enlist at a higher pay grade when they join the military.